Amazon reviews push ivermectin as covid-19 cure, despite FDA warnings

 “We remove content that attempts to buy, sell, or donate Ivermectin,” Simpson said.

 Posting comments about Amazon products is simple.
 Every product page offers anyone, whether they purchased the product or not, the space to write a review.
 And people can answer customer questions on product pages just as easily, by clicking on a specific question to enter a response.
-Users are supposed to abide by Amazon’s Community Guidelines, which prohibits people from posting content that, among other things, “encourages or supports the dangerous misuse of a product.”
+Users are supposed to abide by Amazon’s Community Guidelines, which prohibit people from posting content that, among other things, “encourages or supports the dangerous misuse of a product.”

 The large social media platforms such as Facebook, Twitter and YouTube employ thousands of content moderators, who often sift through the most vile content on the Internet to stop it from ever reaching those companies’ customers.
-Amazon also has workers who moderate content, but Amazon’s Andrews declined to disclose how many.
+Amazon also has workers who moderate content, but company spokesman Andrews declined to disclose how many.
 Amazon’s systems stopped more than 200 million suspected fake reviews last year before they were seen by customers, he said.

 Amazon’s own algorithms have also fueled searches for ivermectin as a covid-19 treatment.
 One seller earned the “Amazon’s Choice” tag — a designation automatically driven by such factors as popularity, product availability and customer reviews — for searches on “duramectin ivermectin for humans.”
 (Duramectin is the brand name for an ivermectin paste that’s used for horses.)
 And on Monday, a search on Amazon for “duramectin ivermectin for humans” turned up 92 listings.